usaid-cs/yesterday-i-learned/life.md

 - [Everyone has the right to be mad](https://mamibuy.com.tw/talk/article/155904).
 Their anger is *your* doing, whether or not you did anything.
 Let them throw pillows until they feel tired.
 - You should back yourself up with evidence when you say something, yes, but you don't need to do so for every stranger who asks.
 You don't have to participate in "intellectual discourse any time some fucko on the Internet tells you to". - pervocracy
 - Bullying is hurting someone's feelings.
 Beating you up is assault.
 Learn the difference.
 Don't be upset because you were bullied... be upset because assault is a crime.
-- "Confidence is not “They will like me”.
-Confidence is “I'll be fine if they don't”." - /u/bloomer62
+- "Confidence is not "They will like me".
+Confidence is "I'll be fine if they don't"." - /u/bloomer62
 - If you rent at somewhere sketchy, so sketchy that you aren't sure if your landlord owns the house, then request to see the property tax invoice from them.
 - Be a friend: "If you go out looking for friends, you're going to find they are very scarce.
 If you go out to be a friend, you'll find them everywhere." - Hilary Ziglar (a white man)
 - [For a party](https://www.gifts.com/blog/hostess-gift-etiquette), bringing enough for literally everyone to eat/drink is rare for a guest to do, but the host would normally not be jealous over/about that.